 - "I was saddened to hear about the loss of your sister.
 I am sending you thoughts of peace and comfort during this time."

 If you know the person well or have a connection to the family, it's also kind to offer your support or help in your message.
-You can do this in one of the following ways:
+The key here is to make your offer specific.
+Take a moment to think of a few practical things you can do to help.
+Here are some bereavement messages with specific ways to support a grieving friend:

-Finally, sign your name.
+Finally, sign your name on your bereavement card.
 If you have a common first name, it doesn't hurt to include your surname for clarity.
 Many people receive a lot of sympathy cards and like to look back through them after the emotion of the loss is a little less sharp.

 What Not to Say in a Bereavement Card